eps696/FoleyCrafter/README.md

 </div>

+# This fork
+Optimized for longer videos processing, splitting them for (if necessary) with `-cut X` argument, where X - maximum length in seconds.
+Use `python gen.py ...` command for that.
+Processed chunks are joined with hard cuts, no smooth transitions for now.

+Below is original README.

 # FoleyCrafter

 Sound effects are the unsung heroes of cinema and gaming, enhancing realism, impact, and emotional depth for an immersive audiovisual experience. **FoleyCrafter** is a video-to-audio generation framework which can produce realistic sound effects semantically relevant and synchronized with videos.